 Teams start working on project

-Continuous coaching and support by mentors via chat platform
+Continuous coaching and support by coaches via chat platform

 Workshop on Business Modelling

 Workshop on Pitching

 Plenary intermediary evening touchpoint

 Coaches go offline until the next morning